stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 20 (P3L7) - ACME.md

 # Lesson 20

 As software architecture evolves so do the tools required to describe architectures.
-In this lesson, we will examine **ADL** (Architecture Description Language).
+In this lesson we will examine **ADL** (Architecture Description Language).

 ## ACME